 So, in an attempt to change the mood, I turned to Twitter, endlessly scrolling up my Twitter timeline, as for some reason I’m always taken to tweets that are several days old when I open the app on my phone.
 I liked some posts in the process and retweeted others I hadn't really read; sometimes the headline says it all.
 Then I sought out Instagram for about five minutes.
 OK, about fifteen, before heading back to Twitter again, where I randomly found my way onto that fact about the circumference, yes, via a clickbait link which may or may not have been about a killer asteroid approaching Earth.

 Sure, I’d heard it before, what the circumference of the Earth was I mean.
 I would have heard it mentioned at school, during geography lessons at Sir Gilbert Claughton, back in my teenage years in Dudley.
-I'd always hated sitting in a geography class though as it was how I’d always imagined it must have been to be in a Japanese prisoner of war camp.
-OK, you got me, I watched too many episodes of Tenko as a child.
+I had always hated sitting in geography class, always looking out of the window yearning for freedom.
+It was my version of a Japanese prisoner of war camp.
+OK, you got me, I watched far too many episodes of Tenko as a child.

 Anyway, for some reason, that nugget of information struck home today.